 Massive U.S. Machines That Hunt For Ripples In Space-Time Just Got An Upgrade

-Scientists are about to restart the two giant facilities in the United States that register gravitational waves, the ripples in the very fabric of the universe that were predicted by Albert Einstein over a century ago.
+Scientists are about to restart the two giant facilities in the United States that register gravitational waves, the ripples in the very fabric of the universe that were predicted by Albert Einstein more than a century ago.

-Einstein realized that when massive objects such as black holes collide, the impact sends shockwaves through space-time that are like the ripples in water created by tossing a pebble in a pond.
+Einstein realized that when massive objects such as black holes collide, the impact sends shock waves through space-time that are like the ripples in water created by tossing a pebble in a pond.

 In 2015, researchers made history by detecting gravitational waves from colliding black holes for the first time — and this was such a milestone that three U.S. physicists almost immediately won the Nobel Prize for their work on the project.

-Since then, physicists have detected gravitational waves from other exotic smash-ups.
-The grand total is 10 pairs of black holes colliding, and a pair of neutron stars crashing together.
+Since then, physicists have detected gravitational waves from other exotic smashups.
+The grand total is 10 pairs of black holes colliding and a pair of neutron stars crashing together.

 Now they're getting ready to discover more of these cosmic events.
 On April 1, the twin facilities in Louisiana and Washington state that make up the Laser Interferometer Gravitational-Wave Observatory will start doing science again after being shut down for more than a year so that workers could install hardware upgrades.